 Just a quicky: Start all stopped application pools in IIS that have the autostart property set to true.
-Easily with appcmd, and here’s is how.Continue reading
+Easily with appcmd or the IISAppPool cmdlet that’s available in the IISAdministration PowerShell module.
+And here is how.Continue reading

 Sometimes you find your WSUS server keeps crashing over and over again.
 WSUS is unavailable and/or the WSUS management console hangs.
 When you start to investigate as to why Windows Server Update Services crashes, you’ll notice the following error message being logged in the HTTPErr log files:Continue reading

 AppCmd command is your one-stop-shop for administering Windows Server IIS web servers.
 In combination with WinRM it’s your Swiss Army knife for your daily routine.
 This post introduces appcmd and provides you with a lot of helpful appcmd examples.

 By default, an IIS application pool (or “AppPool”) recycles on a regular time interval of 1740 minutes, or 29 hours.
 One reason for this time interval is that application pools don’t recycle at the same moment every day (every day at 07.00 for example).
 However, sometimes you want to change this regular time interval to specific times.
 And when you try to configure this in IIS Manager, it gives you an error.
 Luckily, AppCmd and PowerShell come to the rescue!Continue reading